-Serena & Lily wallpaper is my favorite!
-Their prints are beautiful and their wallpaper is high quality.
+Serena & Lily wallpaper is one of my favorites!
+Their prints are beautiful and their wallpaper is high quality and easy to hang.
 I’m sharing real-life examples of Serena & Lily wallpapers installed in rooms to help you decide which one’s right for you!

 After moving into our house in Connecticut several years ago, I had the “fun” task of taking down a TON of dated wallpaper.
 It was a great lesson in how to remove wallpaper, but even once I perfected my technique, I swore I’d never use wallpaper again!
-Well.. as time went on I found myself itching to hang wallpaper and I’ve now used it in several rooms of our home with no regrets!
-It adds a style and sophistication that you simply can’t get from paint alone.
+Well.. that didn’t last long!
+Wallpaper adds a style and sophistication that you simply can’t get from paint alone.

 About 80% of the wallpaper I’ve used is from Serena & Lily because they have so many simple yet gorgeous designs that are a great match for my design aesthetic.
 And their price point for most of their papers is actually fairly reasonable considering the high quality and that most of their papers are priced as double rolls.
-It’s so helpful to see what wallpapers look like installed so today I’m sharing pics of my favorite wallpapered rooms in my local Serena & Lily store and the rooms in my own home that I’ve wallpapered with it. (post includes affiliate links; full disclosure statement available {here})
+It’s so helpful to see what wallpapers look like installed so today I’m sharing pics of my favorite wallpapered rooms in my local Serena & Lily store plus the wallpapered rooms in my own home. (post includes commissionable links; for more information, see my disclosure statement {here})

 Serena & Lily Grasscloth Wallpaper